aws/s2n-tls/docs/USAGE-GUIDE.md

 ```

 **s2n_offered_psk** creates a new offered PSK object.
 An offered PSK represents a single PSK offered by the client.
-This object is used to create the list of offered PSKs sent by the client.
+Use this object to create the list of offered PSKs sent by the client.
 Use **s2n_offered_psk_free** to free
 the memory allocated to the offered PSK object created by this API.

 **s2n_offered_psk_free** frees the memory associated with the **s2n_offered_psk** object.

-The following APIs are called by the server to selects the PSK to be used for the connection.
+The server calls the following APIs to select the PSK to be used for the connection.

 ```c
 int s2n_offered_psk_get_identity(struct s2n_offered_psk *psk, uint8_t** identity, uint16_t *size);